equinor/komodo/README.md

 As well as the `kmd` command, this package installs several other commands, each with its own options:

+- `komodo-check-symlinks` &mdash; Verify symlinks for komodo versions are according to a given config
 - `komodo-check-pypi` &mdash; Checks if pypi packages are up to date
+- `komodo-clean-repository` &mdash; Clean up unused versions in the repository file based on a set of releases
+- `komodo-create-symlinks` &mdash; Create symlinks for komodo versions
+- `komodo-extract-dep-graph` &mdash; Extracts dependencies from a given set of packages
 - `komodo-insert-proposals` &mdash; Copy proposals into release and create PR
+- `komodo-lint` &mdash; Lint komodo setup
+- `komodo-lint-maturity` &mdash; Lint the maturity of packages
+- `komodo-lint-package-status` &mdash; Lint the package status file
+- `komodo-lint-upgrade-proposals` &mdash; Lint the upgrade proposals file against the repository file
+- `komodo-non-deployed` &mdash; Outputs the name of undeployed matrices given an installation root and a release folder
 - `komodo-post-messages` &mdash; Post messages to a release
-- `komodo-check-symlinks` &mdash; Verify symlinks for komodo versions are according to a given config
-- `komodo-lint` &mdash; Lint komodo setup
 - `komodo-reverse-deps` &mdash; Extracts dependencies from a given set of packages
-- `komodo-clean-repository` &mdash; Clean up unused versions in the repository file based on a set of releases
-- `komodo-lint-maturity` &mdash; Lint the maturity of packages
+- `komodo-show-version` &mdash; Return the version of a specified package in the active release
 - `komodo-snyk-test` &mdash; Test a release for security and license issues
-- `komodo-create-symlinks` &mdash; Create symlinks for komodo versions
-- `komodo-lint-package-status` &mdash; Lint the package status file
 - `komodo-suggest-symlinks` &mdash; Returns a pull request if the symlink configuration could be updated
-- `komodo-extract-dep-graph` &mdash; Extracts dependencies from a given set of packages
-- `komodo-non-deployed` &mdash; Outputs the name of undeployed matrices given an installation root and a release folder
 - `komodo-transpiler` &mdash; Build release files
-- `komodo-show-version` &mdash; Return the version of a specified package in the active release

 ## Run tests